Shubham-sinha608/Air-Quality-Index-Prediction/README.md

 # Air-Quality-Index-Prediction
-This repo is for air quality index prediction model
+This repo is for air quality index prediction model using Linear Regression